-So, with Google AdWords, you can control the amount of money that you want to spend.
+So, with Google Ads, you can control the amount of money that you want to spend.
 However, publishers get paid for each click, and all they can do to earn more is to get more site traffic.

 3. Places Where Ads are Displayed